 Market and Model

-All models include the usual equipment features in this class - and Honda is particularly proud of this model’s upgraded infotainment capabilities.
-The latest ‘Honda Connect 2’ connectivity system allows full smartphone integration via both AppleCarPlay and Android Auto so you can duplicate the functionality of your handset on the centre-dash 7-inch touchsceen display.
+All models include the usual equipment features in this class - and Honda is particularly proud of this car's comprehensive infotainment capabilities.
+The latest version of the 'Honda Connect 2' connectivity system allows full smartphone integration via both AppleCarPlay and Android Auto so you can duplicate the functionality of your handset on the centre-dash 7-inch touchsceen display.

-Safety upgrades have also been introduced via Honda’s suite of ‘SENSING’ technologies.
-These include a ‘Collision Mitigating Braking System’ that brakes the car to avoid an accident.
-Plus a ‘Forward Collision’ set-up that warns you of oncoming hazards.
-And ‘Lane Departure Warning’, ‘Road Departure Warning’ and ‘Lane Keeping Assist’ features that’ll keep you from veering away from where you should be on the road.
-There’s ‘Traffic Sign Recognition’ that reads speeds signs as you pass and displays them on the dash, this set-up then working with an ‘Intelligent Speed Assistance’ system that can automatically set your speed to match the prevailing limit.
-Other options include ‘Adaptive Cruise Control’, ‘Blind Spot Information’ and a ‘Cross Traffic Monitor’ that alerts you to oncoming traffic when reversing out of a space.
+Safety systems include Honda's suite of 'SENSING' technologies.
+These include a 'Collision Mitigating Braking System' that brakes the car to avoid an accident.
+Plus a 'Forward Collision' set-up that warns you of oncoming hazards.
+And 'Lane Departure Warning', 'Road Departure Warning' and 'Lane Keeping Assist' features that'll keep you from veering away from where you should be on the road.
+There's 'Traffic Sign Recognition' that reads speeds signs as you pass and displays them on the dash, this set-up then working with an 'Intelligent Speed Assistance' system that can automatically set your speed to match the prevailing limit.
+Other options include 'Adaptive Cruise Control', 'Blind Spot Information' and a 'Cross Traffic Monitor' that alerts you to oncoming traffic when reversing out of a space.

 Cost of Ownership

-For the first time, Honda is able to offer Civic buyers two class-competitive petrol engines when it comes to running costs.
-The brand claims that this MK10 model’s freshly developed 1.0 and 1.5-litre VTEC TURBO units can match the best of the competition when it comes to fuel and CO2 returns.
-The 1.0-litre unit manages up to 49.6mpg on the combined cycle (WLTP) and up to 110g/km of CO2 (NEDC).
-For the 1.5 VTEC, it’s up to 46.3mpg and up to 128g/km.
-And the revised 1.6 i-DTEC diesel unit continues to offer a competitive package in this regard too, with a combined cycle economy showing of 62.8mpg (WLTP) and CO2 returns of 90g/km (NEDC).
+Honda is able to offer Civic buyers two class-competitive petrol engines when it comes to running costs.
+The brand claims that this MK10 model's 1.0 and 1.5-litre VTEC TURBO units can match the best of the competition when it comes to fuel and CO2 returns.
+The 1.0-litre unit manages up to 49.6mpg on the combined cycle (WLTP) and up to 128g/km of CO2 (WLTP).
+For the 1.5 VTEC, it's up to 46.3mpg and up to 137g/km.

 On to the warranty, a three year/90,000 mile deal, which is a bit better than most rivals who tend to offer guarantees limited to 60,000 miles.
 There's also a fixed-price comprehensive aftercare package called 'Five' which includes five years' servicing, five years' warranty and five years' roadside assist.
 Residual values of the old ninth generation Civic held up pretty well, so there's no reason to think that those of this improved variant will be any different.